-As most SEO’s can attest to, Google is continuously updating their algorithm and making slight changes daily.
-However, a couple times each year, we see a major update roll out from Google.
-Updates such as these are utilized to make large changes in how Google understand content, and/or how they can better understand the users need – after all Google SERPs are it’s product, so its no surprise that refining it to meet user needs is an ongoing process.
+As most SEO’s can attest to, Google continuously updates their algorithm and makes slight changes daily.
+However, a couple of times each year, we see a major update roll out from Google.
+Updates such as these are utilized to make large changes in how Google understand the content, and/or how they can better understand the users need – after all Google SERPs are its product, so its no surprise that refining it to meet user needs is an ongoing process.

 Below you will find a cheat sheet to the 10 most recent updates that impacted the largest data sets, impacted the most rankings, and reverberated through the SEO community over the last decade.

 Google BERT Update

 Summary: BERT is a true revolution in how Google processes language and queries.
 The update is a neural network-based technique for natural language processing.
 In laymen’s terms, it gives Google greater ability to determine the context in its user’s queries and provides better interpretation of those queries—and better results.